Swan (1808 ship): Career

 Lloyd's Register for 1819 showed Swan with D.T.
 Lyon, master, Skelton, owner, and trade London–Havana.
 The Register of Shipping gave the owner's name as Crosby.

 The Register of Shipping and Lloyd's Register for 1824 both showed Swan with Enderbys. owner, and trade London–Southern Fishery.
 The Register of Shipping showed her master as Malcolm, and Lloyd's Register showed him as M'Lean.
 Samuel Enderby sent Swan on a reconnaissance voyage.

 Whaling voyage #2 (1823–1825): Captain McLean (or Richard McKean) sailed from England on 4 June 1823, bound for the Seychelles.
 Swan returned on 3 May 1825 with 200 casks (or 40 tuns), of whale oil.
 She apparently was the first whaler to discover the whaling grounds off the Seychelles.
 Her lack of success was due to a number of misfortunes that prevented the crew from fully taking advantage of the number of whales that had been sighted.
 The Seychelles grounds, which extended from the islands towards the Arabian peninsula, proved productive for the other whalers that subsequently went there, and it was much closer to Britain than the Japan grounds.

-Whaling voyage #3 (1825–1827): Captain McKean of McLean sailed on 10 June 1825, again bound for the Seychelles.
+Whaling voyage #3 (1825–1827): Captain McKean or McLean sailed on 10 June 1825, again bound for the Seychelles.
 Swan returned on 10 January 1827 with 250 casks of whale oil.

 Lloyd's Register for 1827 showed Swans master changing from M'Kean to R. Free, her owner from Enderbys to Gutteridge, and her trade from London–South Seas to London–Saint Thomas.
 The Register of Shipping for 1828 showed her master as Free, her owner as King, and her trade as London–Barbados.